sourcecred/docs/intro_calculating_cred_grain.md

 <img src="./images/SourceCred_fibrations.svg">

 > Figure 5.
 An illustration of the original implementation of time-weighted cred (left), in which PageRank is re-calculated at each time-step, incorporating only nodes from previous time intervals.
-This is contrasted with the fibration model, in which an epoch node is added per epoch **per contributor**, and cred flows to the contributor through the epoch nodes (orange) at rate β.
-The cred flows from each node to the seed node at rate α (violet), and from the seed node according to the node weights (pink) are also shown.
+This is contrasted with the fibration model (right), in which an epoch node is added per epoch **per contributor** (orange), and cred flows to the contributor through the epoch nodes at rate β.
+Additionally, each epoch nodes connects to that user's epoch node one step forward and backward in time at rate 𝛾.
+The cred flows from each non-epoch node to the seed node at rate α (violet), and from the seed node according to the node weights (pink) are also shown.

 The motivation for these contributions is two-fold.
 Firstly, your cred in the project should have some inertia over time, stabilized across epochs.
 Additionally, if you make a contribution at the beginning of one epoch, it's likely that some if not most of the work took place in a previous epoch, and thus some cred should flow between epochs.